syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## ExpanderPosition

-The TreeView allows you change the position of expander view by setting the `ExpanderPosition` property.
-The default value of this property is `Start`.This property has following two positions:
+The TreeView allows you to change the position of the expander view by setting the `ExpanderPosition` property.
+The default value of this property is Start.This property has the following two positions:

 * `Start`: Allows displaying the expander view at the start position.
 * `End`: Allows displaying the expander view at the end position.